©Can Sönmez - Please do not copy online or in print without permission]

 I'm out of shape: should I get fitter before starting? ^

 On the topic of weight loss through BJJ, see this Fightworks Podcast episode for a good discussion.
-BJJ is a brilliant way to get in shape, and indeed the fitness is one of the main attractions for me: much easier to stay motivated through an engaging, complex sport like BJJ than by running on a treadmill.
+BJJ is a brilliant way to get in shape, and indeed the fitness is one of the main attractions for me: it is much easier to stay motivated through an engaging, complex sport like BJJ than by running on a treadmill.

 Will getting stronger help my BJJ? ^

 Building muscle can be a considerable benefit to your BJJ, particularly in competition.
 If your opponent is the same weight as you, but you're built like a powerlifter and they are carrying a lot of excess fat, your strength will be an advantage.
 Size and strength make a big difference, all other things being equal.

 However, you should never rely upon strength: as the old adage goes, there is always someone bigger.
 If your style is very strength-based, and you come up against someone even stronger than you are, you have nothing to fall back on.

 Therefore your main focus should be technique, and gaining the experience to develop good timing.
 That has the added bonus that while strength can fade as you get older, your technique and timing should be relatively unaffected by the encroaches of age.

 Also keep in mind that if the hypothetical flabby competitor happens to have much better technique and timing than you do, your strength will not be enough to overcome them.

 I get tired quickly when sparring: what can I do? ^

 As I mentioned in my tips, a common mistake many beginners make is wasting a lot of energy when they spar, using as much strength as possible.
 This means that they quickly become fatigued, even if they're fit: trying to bench-press your opponent off you is not a sensible strategy.